ricdip/algorithms/knapsack/README.md

-# Dynamic programming examples for Max 0-1 Knapsack
+# Max 0-1 Knapsack algorithms

-A possible Python implementation of two algorithms that solve the Max 0-1 Knapsack problem with the dynamic programming approach.
+A possible Python implementation of some algorithms that solve the Max 0-1 Knapsack problem.

-Both algorithms' pseudocodes were seen in the Web algorithms course at the University of L'Aquila.
+The algorithms' pseudocodes were seen in the Web algorithms course at the University of L'Aquila.

 ## Algorithms

-- **progr-dyn-knapsack**: pseudo-polynomial time complexity O(n * b)
+- **progr-dyn-knapsack**: algorithm that solve the problem with the dynamic programming approach.
+It has a pseudo-polynomial time complexity O(n * b)

     where:
     - n is the number of items
     - b is the total capacity of the knapsack

-- **progr-dyn-knapsack-dual**: pseudo-polynomial time complexity O(n^2 * p_max)
+- **progr-dyn-knapsack-dual**: algorithm that solve the dual problem with the dynamic programming approach.
+It has a pseudo-polynomial time complexity O(n^2 * p_max)

     where:
     - n is the number of items